cnnrrss/ten-x-coder/frameworks/aws/Athena.md

 # Athena

 Athena is serverless, no infra, setup or maintenance.
 You pay for the queries you run (Like BQ).

 Athena scales automagically-executing queries in parallel-so results are fast, even on large datasets and complex queries.

-You can run ad-hoc queries using ANSI SQL, w/o need to aggregate or load data into Athena.
+You can run **ad-hoc queries** using ANSI SQL, w/o need to aggregate or load data into Athena.

-Use Athena to generate reports, explore data w/ BI tools, or SQL clients connected with a JDBC or ODBC driver.
+Use Athena to generate reports, explore data w/ BI tools, or SQL clients connected with a **JDBC** or **ODBC** driver.

 ### Data Formats

 Athena helps you analyze unstructured, semi-structured and structured data stored in S3.

 Examples:
 - CSV
 - JSON
-    - Columnar formats: Apache Parquet, Apache ORC
+- _Columnar_: Apache Parquet, Apache ORC

 ### Integrations